jaloplo/me-spe-powershell-commands/README.md

 - SharePoint Embedded containers management:
   - **Add-SPEContainer**: Create a new container.
 You can specify the ContainerTypeId, display name, description and OCR settings.
+  - **Enable-SPEContainer**: Activate a container to make it available to use.
   - **Get-SPEContainer**: Retrieve a list of containers for the specified ContainerTypeId or retrieve a specific container for the specified ContainerId.
   - ***Lock-SPEContainer (beta)***: Lock a container for modifications.
   - **Remove-SPEContainer**: Delete a container.